JGCRI/Dorheim_etal_2024_GMD/workflow/README.md

   * L0.calibration.Rmd - script that calibrates a handful of Hector parameters against historical observations
   * L0.logs - directory location where logs & other materials are written out
-  * L0.setup_ini.R - update the Hector ini files with the parameters from the calibration
+  * L0.setup_ini.R - update the Hector ini files with the parameters from the calibration work